 - Budget: Hotel Alhambra

 The district of Montmartre is quite far from the other main attractions, however, if you want to experience the real Parisian vibe this is definitely your place!

 The 18th district is full of charming cobble-stoned streets and cute multi-colored houses and the view is absolutely amazing from the top of the hill.
 The price of the hotels are much more reasonable so it’s also a good choice if you travel on a budget.

 See the iconic Eiffel tower

-What kind of Paris Travel Guide would this be if I don’t encourage you to see the Eiffel tower as many times as you can?
-No pictures do justice how incredible the Iron Lady is in real life!
+If you’re visiting Paris for the first time, seeing the Eiffel Tower must be on your itinerary.
+No pictures do justice to how incredible the Iron Lady is in real life!
 You can see it from almost everywhere in Paris and it’s really fun to search for different views and angles.
 Don’t forget to go back after nightfall to adore the sparkling lights dancing on the tower!